Darkness reigns at the foot of the lighthouse.

 - A memorable example in Thief II: The Metal Age; the whole first floor was an elevator to the secret underground steam-robot base.

 - Dark Fall 2: Lights Out takes place almost entirely in a haunted lighthouse.
 In several different time periods.
+Jonathan Boakes, the creator, based it on the Ballad of Flannan Isle.

 - Diddy Kong Racing has one of the best uses of this.
 There's a lighthouse on the beach of Timber's Island that doesn't appear to do anything, until you beat Wizpig and win all 4 Grand Prix Trophies.
 The lighthouse then turns into a rocket shuttle and takes you to the secret 5th world in Space!